 AV Equipment Borrowing

-Tech Services loans a wide variety of audiovisual equipment - microphones, audio recorders, video recorders, and accessories - for class use, assignments, research and teaching.
-The following equipment is available to current AU students, faculty and staff.
+The library loans a wide variety of audiovisual equipment - cameras, microphones, audio recorders, video recorders, and accessories - for class use, assignments, research and teaching.
+All equipment is available to current AU students, faculty and staff.

 A note for faculty:

-While AU faculty are welcome to borrow Tech Services AV equipment, there are also other library services available that may be more appropriate depending on your needs.
+While AU faculty are welcome to borrow AV equipment, there are also other library services available that may be more appropriate depending on your needs.
 Audio/Visual Services provides classroom and event support and can set up microphones and amplification in specified areas.
-AV Services also provides digital audio and video recording equipment, webcams and other devices to support the use of Skype and Panopto.
+AV Services also provides digital audio and video recording equipment, webcams and other devices to support the use of Skype.
 Academic Multimedia Services provides both recording and post-production services for teaching purposes.

 For Faculty Use Only: